 1. Install heated wires along the lower edges, or eaves, of your roof to prevent ice dams from forming there.

-2. Have ridge vents added to the top of your roof to let the cold air coming in through the soffit vents get back out again.
+2. Have ridge vents added.
+These vents are added to the top of your roof to let the cold air coming in through the soffit vents get back out again.
 The inclusion of ridge vents in newly installed roofs is now mandatory in many municipalities.

-3. Remove built-up snow from your roof using a snow-rake or a long-handled broom with soft bristles.
+3. Remove built-up snow.
+Use a snow-rake or a long-handled broom with soft bristles.
 Avoid using a sharp tool to do this job, since puncturing roofing materials can cause additional problems.
 If you must climb a ladder to complete this task, use extreme caution and make sure a second person is on hand in case of emergencies.

 4. Find and repair any and all leaks in your roof.
 Leaks create a concentrated spot through which heat can penetrate the many layers of a modern roof.